resque/resque-scheduler/README.markdown

 ### Dynamic Schedules

-If you need schedules that are defined based on user interactions inside of your application, this can be completed by loading it initially wherever you configure Resque and defining `Resque.reload_schedule!`:
+If needed you can also have schedules that are dynamically defined and updated inside of your application.
+This can be completed by loading the schedule initially wherever you configure Resque and setting `Resque::Scheduler.dynamic` to `true`.
+Then subsequently updating the "`schedule`" key in redis (namespaced to the Resque namespace) with a JSON encoded version of the schedule hash will cause the schedule to be updated.

-    module Resque
-      def self.reload_schedule!
-        self.schedule = MyScheduleModel.all.inject({}) {|schedule_hash, record|
-          schedule_hash[record.name.to_sym] = record.attributes.select{|key, value| key != 'name' }
-          schedule_hash
-        }
-      end
-    end

-    Resque.reload_schedule!
+When the scheduler loops it will look for differences between the existing schedule and the current schedule in redis.
+If there are differences it will make the necessary changes to the running schedule.

-To have the scheduler reload the schedule you just send it the `USR2` signal.
+To force the scheduler to reload the schedule you just send it the `USR2` signal.

 ### Support for customized Job classes